Why Does My Stomach Hurt When I Wake Up?

 There are multiple reasons why stomach sleeping is bad for you.
 Not only can it put increased pressure on your lower back and neck, but it also has an impact on your digestion.

-As mentioned in the beginning, fortunately, many of the reasons your stomach might be hurting when you wake up are no cause for alarm and can be treated at home by changing up your diet or even the way you sleep.
+Fortunately, many of the reasons your stomach might be hurting can be treated at home by changing your diet or even the way you sleep.
 Sometimes, though, it’s best to get in touch with a doctor straight away.

 For example, if you think you might have stomach ulcers, diverticulitis, PID, gastritis, or pancreatitis, you’ll want to contact your doctor as medication might be involved in your treatment.